jhonymaurad/Connect-Four/README.md

 Major struggles so far: Functions for win conditions, especially with the functions to check diagonally.
 Also linking user interface with javascript still not clear.

+Friday October 26: Game completed, added modal to get players names, added a reset button and added sounds to buttons.

+Struggled with reset button, decided to use reload function to reset game.

 ```
 function topRightToBottomLeft(){
   for (let row = 0; row <= 2; row++) {